Throughout the modern era, no birthday has sent shivers down the spine more than the big 5-0.

 You too can thrive by harnessing your own inner power.
 Midlife can be a time of rejuvenation, a time to revitalise and become the person you always wanted to become.
 You can be reborn to yourself in any way you choose.

-50 can be the new 30, if you choose to turn your midlife crisis into midlife opportunity.
+50 can be the new 30, if you choose to seize the day and turn your midlife crisis into a midlife opportunity.